Technology

 Computer Programmer Salary Overview

-The Computer Programmer is a sought-after profession in the United States with a median annual salary of $89,190.
-Compensation typically ranges from $52,400 for entry-level positions to $144,000 for experienced professionals in high-demand markets.
+The Computer Programmer is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $89,190, compensation for this position ranges from $52,400 at the entry level to $144,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Computer Programmer in the US earns between $52,400 and $144,000 per year, with a median of $89,190.